-The Company's exposure to physical risks stem from our operations and investments portfolios (i.e., physical risks of the underlying companies we are invested in).
-Other physical risk exposures can stem from either the administration of very limited in-force catastrophe exposures through the running off of the multi-year construction policies previously written by SISE and placed into run-off in 2020.
-Since the Company no longer underwrites live insurance contracts, this risk is of low consequence.
+The Company's exposure to physical risks stem from our operations, including such risks to which we are exposed to through our suppliers and investments portfolios (i.e., physical risks of the underlying companies we are invested in).
+Other physical risk exposures can stem from the administration of very limited in-force catastrophe exposures through the running off of the multi-year construction policies previously written by SISE.
+Since the Company no longer actively underwrites live insurance contracts, this risk is of minimal consequence.

-The Company's operations may be impacted by physical risks affecting key supporting infrastructure and/or our outsourced service providers.
+The Company's operations may be impacted by physical risks affecting our offices, key supporting infrastructure and/or our outsourced service providers.
 The impact and likelihood of this risk is considered low, given our global presence and the Business Continuity Framework and procedures we have in place.
+This was confirmed in our most recent independent climate risk scenario analysis assessment.

-• Transition risks (Short to Medium Term): These include financial risks deriving from the transition to a carbon net zero economy, and for the Company include potential swift, adverse repricing of carbon-intensive financial assets.
+Transition risks (Short to Medium Term): These include financial risks deriving from the transition to a carbon net zero economy, and for the Company include potential swift, adverse repricing of carbon-intensive financial assets.

-In the near term, the investment portfolio could be exposed to the loss of value in specific investments due to disruption caused by transitioning to a lower carbon emitting economy to the underlying assets.
+In the near term, the investment portfolio could be exposed to the loss of value in specific investments due to disruption to the underlying assets/ companies caused by transitioning to a lower carbon emitting economy.
 The impact could increase over time if part of the transition to a greener economy is associated with increased production costs.
 Certain sectors could be subject to significant impairments due to changing consumer demand, the repricing of assets or changing regulatory requirements.

-The recent geo-political tensions resulting from the Russia-Ukraine conflict has the potential to accelerate these traditional risks through the need to diversify existing energy sources, including increased investment in energy derived from more sustainable sources.
+The recent geo-political tensions in the Middle East, Ukraine and Southeast Asia have the potential to accelerate these traditional risks through the need to diversify existing energy sources, including increased investment in energy derived from more sustainable sources.

 Liability risks (Short to Medium Term) include third-party exposures such as claimants who have suffered climate-change related losses and damage and seek compensation.
 Liability risks also include the unknown and potentially high costs of dealing with losses or damage from physical or transition risk factors.
-Liability risks are particularly high for those directors and officers who do not properly manage and report climate-related risks and commit errors and omissions.
+Liability risks can be particularly high for those directors and officers who do not properly manage and report climate-related risks and commit errors and omissions.

-In order to quantify the financial impact of risks/opportunities brought about by the climate-related risks set out above, the Company undertakes a periodic analysis to quantify the potential impact on both our assets and liabilities.
-Stress and scenario testing conducted in 2022 indicates that the impact of physical, transition and liability risks on SISE's portfolios is low.
+In order to quantify the financial impact of risks and opportunities brought about by the climate-related risks set out above, the Company undertakes a periodic analysis to quantify the potential impact on both our assets and liabilities.
+Independent stress and scenario testing conducted in 2023 has indicated that the anticipated impact of physical, transition and liability risks on SISE's portfolios is low.